 The standard View contains the same Row/Column format as the input data.

-If a Field has a time quantum, then Views are generated for each of the defined time segments.
-For example, for a field with a time quantum of
+If a Frame has a time quantum, then Views are generated for each of the defined time segments.
+For example, for a frame with a time quantum of

 YMD, the following

 Bit-Sliced Indexing (BSI) is the storage method Pilosa uses to represent multi-bit integers in a bitmap index.
-Integers are stored as n-bit, range-encoded bit-sliced indexes of base-2, along with an additional row indicating “not null”.
-This means that a 16-bit integer will require 17 rows: one for each 0-bit of the 16 bit-slice components (the 1-bit does not need to be stored because with range-encoding the highest bit position is always 1) and one for the non-null row.
+Integers are stored as n-bit, range-encoded bit-sliced indexes of base-2, along with an additional bitmap indicating “not null”.
+This means that a 16-bit integer will require 17 bitmaps: one for each 0-bit of the 16 bit-slice components (the 1-bit does not need to be stored because with range-encoding the highest bit position is always 1) and one for the non-null bitmap.
 Pilosa can evaluate

 Sum queries on these BSI integers.
 The result of a